 The Chester Lake snowshoe in Kananaskis Country’s Peter Lougheed Provincial Park is one of the prettiest snowshoeing adventures you can do in Alberta.
 It’s also one of the most popular ones, so unless it’s a cloudy weekday, expect some company.
 It’s also a place where you’ll find cross-country skiers though they use a different route up.

 It’s a full day trip to do the Chester Lake snowshoe from Calgary as the drive is a solid 90-minutes to two hours each way with part of it on the Smith Dorrien Road – which doesn’t get the same attention as highways.
-If you want to splurge, I highly recommend a stay at nearby Mount Engadine Lodge so you can roll out of bed and be on snowshoes within minutes.
-Or stay in Canmore and knock an hour off your travel time.

 Chester Lake snowshoe summary

-- Allow 3 – 4 hours.
+Time needed: Allow 3 – 4 hours.

-- I’d rate this as easy if you snowshoe a lot but moderate for families.
+Level of difficulty: I’d rate the Chester Lake snowshoe as easy but moderate for families or people who rarely get out.
 Kids 8 and older who snowshoe regularly should be able to do it.

-Dogs allowed: Yes, on a leash
+Dogs allowed: Yes, on a leash.

-Finding the trailhead
+Finding the Chester Lake trailhead

-Most people drive to the trailhead via Highway 40 from the Trans-Canada Highway – and not up the Spray Lakes Road from Canmore.
+Most people drive to the Chester Lake trailhead via Highway 40 from the Trans-Canada Highway – and not up the Spray Lakes Road from Canmore.
 There is a large parking lot at the trailhead, located on the east side of Smith Dorrien-Spray Lakes Road.

 The trailhead is about 20 kilometres north of the turnoff from Highway 40 or 40 kilometres from Canmore.
 From Calgary, allow 90-minutes to two hours for the drive, depending on weather conditions.